testsigmahq/testsigma-docs/src/pages/docs/test-cases/create-steps-recorder/android-apps/add-steps-before-after.md

 ---
 title: "Add Steps Before & After a Test Step for an Android Project"
-metadesc: " How to add a step before and after a pre-existing test step in an android project in Testsigma."
+meta_desc: " How to add a step before and after a pre-existing test step in an android project in Testsigma."
 order: 4.5292
 page_id: "Add Steps Before & After a Test Step for an Android Project"
 warning: false